saidone75/alfresco-node-vault/README.md

 - Fully FOSS, released under an open license
 - Custom upload and download methods
 - Scheduled or on-demand archiving
-- MongoDB storage via GridFS
+- MongoDB storage via GridFS with optional S3 backend
 - Focus on [strong encryption](doc/Encryption.md) option for both content and metadata
 - Passwords securely stored in a secret engine
 - REST API with Alfresco proxy support